anselmostitla/1.-movie_recomendation/README.md

 # Movie-Recommender-System-with-sentiment-analysis

-Recommends movies similar to the movie the user is looking for and analyses the sentiments on the reviews given by other users of that movie.
+Recommends movies similar to the movie the user is looking for and analyses the sentiments on the reviews given by other users for that particular movie.